Lercher/CocoR/Readme.md

 * -ac - Turn on generation of autocomplete / intellisense information

-* -is - *planned*, ignore semantic actions.
+* -is - ignore semantic actions.
 With this switch turned on, you can generate and build a .Net parser library with autocomplete information from an attributed grammar file, that is written for a different language such as Java.
 Maybe only to use an autocomplete aware editor for the grammar,